pasturm/smaractcontrol/README.md

-# SmarAct Positioner Control
+## SmarAct Positioner Control

+Simple console program for controlling a [SmarAct](https://www.smaract.com) linear positioning stage without position sensor.

+### Prerequisites

-Simple console program for controlling a SmarAct linear positioning stage without position sensor.
-The positioning stage is connected to a Control Unit (CU) with USB interface.
+The positioning stage is connected to a SmarAct Simple Control Unit (SCU) with USB interface.
+The SCU software including the C programming libraries need to be installed.

-Version 0.1.2
-Copyright 2020 Tofwerk AG
+### GUI

-## smaract.exe
+smaract.exe

 ![](smaract.png)

-### Command line arguments
+### Command line usage

 The program can also be used with command line arguments.